Occupational Exposure to Bloodborne Pathogens

 Students who believe or have reason to believe that they are infected with HIV, HCV or HBV must report that fact to the Associate Dean for Student Affairs and Admissions prior to performing an invasive procedure where there is a risk of contact between the blood or body fluids of the student and the blood or body fluids of the patient.
 The Associate Dean will require confirmation from a qualified physician as to the student's diagnosis, state of health, and symptoms.

-Having identified a student with HBV, HCV and/or HIV, the Associate Dean will coordinate an ad hoc committee including, if possible, the student's physician, an infectious disease specialist or credentialed HIV specialist, and the Associate Dean of Academic Affairs or appointee who is familiar with the clinical curriculum.
+Having identified a student with HBV, HCV and/or HIV, the Associate Dean will coordinate an ad hoc committee including, if possible, the student's physician, an infectious disease specialist or credentialed HIV specialist, and the Associate Dean for Medical Education or appointee who is familiar with the clinical curriculum.
 The ad hoc committee will evaluate the student's course work and patient contact to determine appropriate clinical curricular changes based on guidelines from the Ohio Department of Health (ODH) and the Center for Disease Control (CDC).
 The committee shall report any recommendations to the Associate Dean for Student Affairs and Admissions who in turn will notify the student and clerkship directors, as needed, of any requirements and/or limitations placed on the student's clinical activity.
 A student who fails to comply with the requirements and/or limitations will be subject to discipline up to or including a recommendation for dismissal.

-All information regarding the HBV, HCV and/or HIV status of a student shall be held in strict confidence.
+All information regarding the HBV, HCV, and/or HIV status of a student shall be held in strict confidence.

 Protocol to Follow If Blood or Body Fluid Exposure Occurs